patronus-checker/patronus/README.md

 * `providers` – default providers

 ## Installation
-Before starting the build `PROVIDER_LOCATION` environment variable must be set to the path where providers will be looked up; on Linux it will probably be `/usr/lib/patronus`.
+Before starting the build `PATRONUS_PROVIDER_DIR` environment variable should be set to the path where providers will be looked up; on Linux it will probably be `/usr/lib/patronus`.
 This path will be compiled into the library.